 Just as robot used has increased enormously in industry, there are many other examples in action — in the travel industry — around the world.
 Are robots proving popular?

-Which brings us to the Panasonic Corporation announcement that they will be experimenting with a new Autonomous Delivery Robot, “HOSPI,” this month at both Narita International Airport in Tokyo, and the ANA Crowne Plaza Narita airport hotel.
+Which brings us to the Panasonic Corporation news about their Autonomous Delivery Robot, “HOSPI,” introduced at both Narita International Airport in Tokyo and the ANA Crowne Plaza Narita airport hotel.
 At the ANA Crowne Plaza, he will be offering bottled water to visitors and advising lobby guests of upcoming shuttle bus departures.

 Panasonic describes HOSPI as a robot which uses “preprogrammed map information, high performance sensors and an advanced collision-avoidance algorithm” to perform its duties without collisions.
 It’s cute too, as you can see in this video.

-If any of you get there, please let us know what you think.
+When you meet him, please let us know what you think.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.